Muirfield/pocketmine-plugins/GrabBag/README.md

   By default it will show the number of registered players.
 The following sub-commands are available:
   - **count**
     - default sub-command.
 Counts the number of registered players.
   - **list** _[pattern]_
     - Display a list of registered players or those that match the wildcard _pattern_.
   - **rm** _&lt;player&gt;_
     - Removes _player_ registration.
   - **since** _&lt;when&gt;_
     - Display list of players registered since a date/time.
-* reop: Let's op drop priviledges temporarily<br/>
+* reop: Let ops drop priviledges temporarily<br/>
   usage: **reop** [_player_]

   Will drop **op** priviledges from player.
 Player can get **op**